h2oai/sparkling-water/doc/src/site/sphinx/tutorials/shap_values.rst

         .. code:: python

             from pysparkling.ml import H2OXGBoost
-            estimator = H2OXGBoost(labelCol = "CAPSULE", withDetailedPredictionCol = True)
+            estimator = H2OXGBoost(labelCol = "CAPSULE", withDetailedPredictionCol = True, withContributions = True)
             model = estimator.fit(trainingDF)

-        The parameter ``withDetailedPredictionCol = True`` tells Sparkling Water to create additional prediction column with additional prediction details, such as the contributions.
+        The parameter ``withDetailedPredictionCol = True`` tells Sparkling Water to create an additional prediction column with additional prediction details and the parameter ``withContributions = True`` tells to include contributions to this column.
         The name of this column is by default "detailed_prediction" and can be modified via ``detailedPredictionCol`` parameter.

         Run Predictions

         .. code:: python

-            model.transform(testingDF).show(truncate = False)
+            predictions = model.transform(testingDF)

         Show contributions

         .. code:: python

-            predictions.select("detailed_prediction.contributions").show()
+            predictions.select("detailed_prediction.contributions").show(truncate = False)

 Get Contributions from Raw MOJO
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~